XanaduAI/GradDFT/README.md

 <img src="/media/README/dark_mode_disodium_animation.gif#gh-dark-mode-only#gh-dark-mode-only" width="45%" height="45%"/>

 </p>
-<p align="center"> Using a scaled down version of the neural functional used in the main Grad DFT article, we train it using the total energies and densities derived from the experimental equilibrium geometries of Li<sub>2</sub> and K<sub>2</sub> at the Coupled Cluster Singles & Doubles (CCSD) level of accuracy.
+<p align="center"> Using a scaled-down version of the neural functional used in the main Grad DFT article, we train it using the total energies and densities derived from the experimental equilibrium geometries of Li<sub>2</sub> and K<sub>2</sub> at the Coupled Cluster Singles & Doubles (CCSD) level of accuracy.
 The animation shows that during this training, the neural functional also generalized to predict the CCSD density of Na<sub>2</sub>. </p>

 ## Acknowledgements

 We thank helpful comments and insights from Alain Delgado, Modjtaba Shokrian Zini, Stepan Fomichev, Soran Jahangiri, Diego Guala, Jay Soni, Utkarsh Azad, Kasra Hejazi, Vincent Michaud-Rioux, Maria Schuld and Nathan Wiebe.

 GradDFT often follows similar calculations and naming conventions as PySCF, though adapted for our purposes.
 Only a few non-jittable DIIS procedures were directly taken from it.
 Where this happens, it has been conveniently referenced in the documentation.
-The test were also implemented against PySCF results.
+The tests were also implemented against PySCF results.
 PySCF Notice file is included for these reasons.

 ## Bibtex

 ```
-@article{graddft,
+@misc{casares2023graddft,
-  title={Grad DFT: a software library for machine learning density functional theory},
+      title={Grad DFT: a software library for machine learning enhanced density functional theory},
-  author={Casares, Pablo Antonio Moreno and Baker, Jack Stephen and Medvidovi{\'c}, Matija and Dos Reis, Roberto, and Arrazola, Juan Miguel},
+      author={Pablo A. M. Casares and Jack S. Baker and Matija Medvidovic and Roberto dos Reis and Juan Miguel Arrazola},
-  journal={arXiv preprint [number]},
-  year={2023}
+      year={2023},
+      eprint={2309.15127},
+      archivePrefix={arXiv},
+      primaryClass={physics.chem-ph}
 }
 ```